Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 The kidneys are well-protected organs.
 The ribcage protects the kidneys in the posterior upper abdomen.
 However, it is common for the kidneys to sustain an injury in motor vehicle accidents, leading to bruising and inflammation.

 Symptoms of a bruised kidney include generalized pain and bruising over the upper abdominal area, the flank, and the back.
 Blood in the urine may also be present, and there may be difficulty urinating and urinary retention.
 There may also be some pain and swelling of the abdomen.
-Other symptoms like anemia and hypotension may appear, indicating severe kidney contusion.
+Other symptoms, like anemia and hypotension, may appear, indicating a severe kidney contusion.

 A bruised kidney with torn and damaged blood vessels increases the risk of death due to blood loss.